willbrennana/11_note-taker/README.md

 ✨ Clicking on an existing note makes it appear in the right-hand column.

 ✨ The Write icon presents empty fields to enter a new note title and the note’s text in the right-hand column.

+✨ Bonus: The Trash icon deletes the corresponding note in the left-hand column.

 Below is a screenshot of my latest and greatest: